150+ Family Bonding Activities

-Many parents involved in the sustainable community worry about their family bonding activities.
-How can we connect with our kids while living according to our earth-friendly values?
+Many parents involved in the sustainable community think about family bonding activities.
+How can we connect with our kids while living according to our earth-friendly values, like teaching low consumerism, care of the earth, or healthy habits?

-While we may think it's important to instill eco-consciousness in our children, it's even more important to wholeheartedly support our children's interests, facilitating for them and getting involved in their lives.
+Okay, but here's the disclaimer: While we may think it's important to instill eco-consciousness in our children, it's even more important to wholeheartedly support our children's interests, facilitating for them, and getting involved in their lives.

-Because nothing is more sustainable than strong family connections, having fun with one another and making choices together that make the whole family feel good.
+Because NOTHING is more sustainable than strong family connections, having fun with one another, and making choices together that make the whole family feel good.
+And when that happens instilling values comes naturally.
+Your kids are more likely to listen to you share those values if you've been spending ample time listening to what matters most to them.

-But sometimes we might feel disconnected from one another, or stuck in a rut.
-Maybe our family bonding activities don't feel all that bonding, or aren't even enjoyed by the whole family.
+Sometimes we might feel disconnected from one another, or stuck in a rut.
+Maybe your family bonding activities don't feel all that bonding, or aren't even enjoyed by the whole family.
 Maybe they are too expensive or put too much focus on "stuff" versus connection.

 Our Favorite Family Bonding Activities

-- Declare it a "Playing Hookie" day from anything work-related
+- Declare it a "Playing Hookie" day from anything school- or work-related

 - Hike your nearby national and state parks or trails